unhappynoise/Campus-Network-Topology/README.md

-Two-Campus Network Simulation (Packet Tracer)
+Two-Campus Network Simulation (Cisco Packet Tracer)

-This project simulates communication between two campuses using VLANs, routing, access points, and multiple networking devices.
+This project simulates communication between two separate campuses using VLANs, routing, wireless access points, and multiple networking devices.
+It demonstrates how packets move across a structured network and how different devices communicate through routers and switches.

-Features:
+🔧 Features

 VLAN configuration